Trust and privacy

 Quick flow

-1. Drop a transparent image into the route and inspect the preview.
+1. Drop a transparent image into the page and inspect the preview.

 2. Choose the background color and decide whether the destination should stay alpha-capable or become opaque.